 White can choose between playing an unbalanced endgame where he has a kingside majority but black has two bishops.
 Such endgames favor the best player.
 The main alternative is 4.d3, but again black has huge freedom of choice here.

 Possibly the most studied variation of the Sicilian.
 Those who are a fan of this variation as black are constantly studying it, finding novelties, etc. Meanwhile, when you’re studying 1.e4 you probably start with this Sicilian.
 It’s the most popular, it’s the most dangerous and you just want to crush it.

-Fortunately, the Najdorf remains as a tough weapon to beat and regardless which line you choose against it, be prepared to assimilate tons of theoretical variations.
+Fortunately, the Najdorf remains a tough weapon to beat, and regardless of which line you choose against it, be prepared to assimilate tons of theoretical variations.